jeishu/finance-tracker/README.md

 ## Contributors

-Code originated from UT AUstin Bootcamp.
+Code originated from UT Austin Bootcamp.
 Additional code was added to make the application work.
 Deployment was done using Heroku and MongoDB Atlas.

 ## Questions
 If you have any question about the application, don't hesitate to contact me [Jeremy Zhu](https://github.com/jeishu)